org-metaeffekt/metaeffekt-workbench/GETTING_STARTED.md

 in this repository contain all necessary parameters and Maven calls for specific processors directly within the scripts rather than in sub-scripts.
 This design aims to improve readability and simplifies customization.

-Additionally this repository requires a local instance of the [metaeffekt-kontinuum](https://github.com/org-metaeffekt/metaeffekt-kontinuum) repository on branch 0.135.x.
+Additionally, this repository requires a local instance of the [metaeffekt-kontinuum](https://github.com/org-metaeffekt/metaeffekt-kontinuum) repository on branch 0.135.x.

 ## Prerequisites